terezsmitkova/english-for-designers/09-summary-details/thesis-summary-details.md

 ![Poster of mascot](img/poster_mascot.jpg)

 ### Posters
 The prints, that can we see on the street every day are called Out of Home.
 I deal here with the application for posters, banners, and billboards.
-I've divided these posters into three levels of communication.
+I've divided these posters into three types of communication.

 - Image posters
 - Information posters